Loopring/protocols/DESIGN.md

 If a ring using onchain transaction fails because the order owner doesn't have enough funds available the operator can still be paid a small fee for the work (and the loss in fees) using these funds.
 This also prevents abuse by users.
 - This would be optional.
 The operator does not need to be paid a fee if he's OK with the added risk.
-- Because the user could accedentially not have enough funds for an order, we also have to protect the order owner.
+- Because the user could accidentially not have enough funds for an order, we also have to protect the order owner.
 The funds would only be able to be used once every hour for example.
 The amount of funds a user would be able to lose should be very small.
 A DEX/wallet could even monitor this for his users and inform them via a warning in the GUI or via email.

 We have a couple of options on how we could achieve this:

 - We can allow the order owner to deposit some funds to a contract.
-These funds would not be immediately withdrawable just like the offchain balances, so we have a guarantee they are available sometime in the future.
+These funds would not be immediately withdrawable just like the offchain balances, so we have a guarantee they are available some time in the future.
 The maximum amount the user would be able to deposit would be 10x the small fee that would be paid to the operator for a single failed ring.
 - We could also force all fee payments to be offchain -> offchain.
 This way we don't even need special bond balances.
 The small fee could be paid directly from the fee that would be paid for the ring settlement.
-Again, time limitations/maximum amounts would be needed so this cannot be abused by operators.
+Again, some time limations/maximum amount would be needed so this cannot be abused by operators.

 ### Token transfer types